By Joel Fuhrman, MD

 5. Fresh Fruit

-Fruits are rich in fiber and antioxidants, and are a nutrient-dense choice for satisfying sweet cravings.
+Rich in fiber and antioxidants, fruits are a nutrient-dense choice for satisfying sweet cravings.

 For those who are already diabetic, I recommend sticking to low sugar fruits like berries, kiwi, oranges, and melon to minimize glycemic effects.